Catch Up Contributions for Retirement Plans in 2023

 To some extent, the longer you wait to start collecting Social Security, the higher your annual benefits could be.

 This means that delaying starting to collect social security can pay off in the long run, especially as a companion strategy to working longer.
-If this approach allows you to delay when you start collecting social security, then the higher benefits you ultimately receive can help your retirement nest egg go farther.
+If this approach allows you to delay when you start collecting social security, then the higher benefits you ultimately receive can help your retirement nest egg go further.

 9. Create a debt-elimination plan